 Since the collapse of communism in 1989, the town has been gradually restored to its former glory.
 Its center is bustling with life and visitors can enjoy a very wide variety of spa treatments.

-Main Sights in Karlovy Vary
+Things to See in Karlovy Vary

 Many visitors come to the town to enjoy wellness treatments or to attend the famous film festival, but fans of regular sightseeing shouldn’t be disappointed, either.
 The town has quite a few remarkable landmarks and sights.